nia-arun/hackathon/README.md

-#My Project for the hackathon - The Founder's Web x Farmspherica 🌿
+## My Project for the hackathon - The Founder's Web x Farmspherica ｡𖦹°‧

 Instead of trying to build an overly complicated app that does a million things poorly, I chose a simple, clean topic—plant matching—so I could focus entirely on executing a beautiful, custom user experience.